 As a result, 54 percent of those survey noted they are more likely to quit when they have a toxic employee on their team.
 [See Related Story: Bullying in the Office: Why You Need a Policy]

 If this sounds familiar, you might have a "toxic" co-worker.
-According to research from the Association for Psychological Type International, a non-profit membership organization for professional users of personality type assessments, up to 80 percent of all difficulties in organizations stem from strained employee relationships.
-Van Moody, relationship expert and author of the forthcoming book "The People Factor" (Thomas Nelson, 2014), believes that poor co-worker relations can cause more than business issues.
+According to research from the Association for Psychological Type International, up to 80 percent of all difficulties in organizations stem from strained employee relationships.
+Van Moody, relationship expert and author of "The People Factor" (Thomas Nelson, 2014), said that poor co-worker relations can cause more than business issues.

 "Difficult workplace relationships are far more than a nuisance," Moody said.
 "They can cause anxiety, burnout, clinical depression and even physical illness."

 Additionally, the toxic behavior is contagious and can spread from co-worker to co-worker at faster rates for larger teams, Cornerstone OnDemand reported.